 Is there anything renters insurance doesn’t cover?

-“It’s typically like all property or dwelling insurance, there’s general coverage for your personal property up to a certain limit,” Eng said.
+“Like all property or dwelling insurance, there’s general coverage for your personal property up to a certain limit,” Eng said.
 “That’s something you would have to talk to your agent about…If you have exotic items or anything you might place a lot of value on that you’re not sure about, you should just ask.
 Whether it’s artwork, firearms or jewelry, most carriers will offer some sort of endorsement that you’ll have to pay an extra premium on to get coverage.”

 What do I do now?